Uitware/locreg/docs/getting_started.md

 tags:
   managed-by: "locreg"
 ```
-This configuration will create a local registry, tunnel and deploy the image to Azure App Service.
+This configuration creates a local registry, tunnel and deploys the image to Azure App Service.

 ### Crate a sample Dockerfile
 ```Dockerfile